allience/foodfinder/README.md

 # foodfinder
-Find you best recipe with what you have at home!
+Find your best recipe with what you have at home!